SuMayaBee/Flood_Prediction/README.md

 Training: You will train the model to minimize the difference between its 15-day prediction and the actual 15 days of water levels from your historical data.
 The Mean Squared Error (MSE) is a common loss function for this type of regression problem.

+## Making a Prediction
+To predict the next 15 days from today, you will:

+- Grab the last 30 days of data for a specific station.

+- Preprocess and structure it exactly as you did for the training data.

+- Feed it into the trained model for that station.

+- The model will output 15 values, which are your scaled predictions.
+You will then use your scaler to transform them back into the original water level units (meters).